-- Based on a review of the workbooks, 15 semifinalists will be selected.
+- Based on a review of the materials submitted, 15 semifinalists will be selected.
 These semifinalists will have their ideas compete in public voting along with peer review by your cohort of semifinalists.
-Each semifinalist will be interviewed by Encore staff and paired with an Encore coach to prepare materials for the judges to be submitted at the end of August.
+Each semifinalist will be interviewed by Encore staff and paired with an Encore coach to refine submissions for the next round of selection at the end of August.

 - Selection will be based on a combination of online voting, peer review by the cohort and interviews with Encore staff.
 From that process five finalists will be selected.
 These five teams will receive one-on-one follow-up coaching on making a fast pitch offered by Andy Goodman of The Goodman Center.

 - Finalists will travel to Boston on October 15 to present their idea to an audience of Encore leaders and foundation program officers on October 16, 2017.
 Two $50,000 prizes will be awarded, one based on voting by a panel of judges and one by a combination of votes by the finalist cohort and audience voting at the event itself.
 (The same finalist cannot receive both prizes.)

 - Finalists will receive a year of customized, ongoing support by Encore.org.